-Since you and I are not the same quality of trainers that Jesus was, it is better to start with a smaller group.
+Since we are not the same quality of trainers that Jesus was, it is better to start with a smaller group.
 This group can be called a "Discipleship Training Group."
 Depending on the size of the church, there will eventually be several Discipleship Training Groups.